Otago Peninsula: Growth of modern settlement

 By the end of the 1860s, most farms were less than 100 acre in size, with a total of 6000 acre fenced off and growing either crops or livestock.
-By 1880, about a third of the land area of the peninsula was being farmed (mostly in the form of dairying), with the rest still in bush, swamp, or sand.
-From the times of the earliest European settlements with the harbour surrounded by bush-covered hills and no roads existing other than simple bridle tracks, using the waters of the harbour offered the most efficient means of transporting passengers and goods between settlements.
-As settlements developed, jetties were constructed at Andersons Bay, Vauxhall, Waverly, Burns Point, Johnstons, Glenfallach, Macandrew Bay, Company Bay, Broad Bay, Ross Point, Portobello, Otakou, and Harington Point.
+By 1880, about a third of the land area of the peninsula was being farmed (mostly dairy), with the rest still in bush, swamp, or sand.
+Since the harbour was surrounded by bush-covered hills, with no roads other than bridle tracks, travelling on the harbour offered the most efficient means of transporting passengers and goods between settlements.
+As settlements developed, jetties were constructed at Andersons Bay, Vauxhall, Waverly, Burns Point, Johnstons, Glenfalloch, Macandrew Bay, Company Bay, Broad Bay, Ross Point, Portobello, Ōtākou, and Harington Point.
 In 1862, a jetty was constructed at Andersons Bay to service Vauxhall Gardens, a large entertainment venue with gardens, baths, hotel, sports grounds, swings, roundabouts, and a band rotunda.
 The jetty was used by a number of ferries including the Nugget, Lady of the Lake (in 1864 and 1865), Golden Age (over the summer), Minerva (briefly in 1864), and the Iron Age to being customers to the venue until, following the end of the gold rush, the venture became uneconomic and eventually closed.
 Roads boards were responsible for the construction of new roads and their maintenance.
-A road to Andersons Bay and Tomahawk was completed by the winter of 1860, and from there to Highcliff and Portobello was by bridle track, which was not suitable for wheeled transport, which lead to most settlements being restricted to Andersons Bay, Tomahawk, Portobello, and smaller settlements along the coast where they could be serviced by ferries.
-Ferry services first began in 1859.
+A road to Andersons Bay and Tomahawk was completed by the winter of 1860, and from there to Highcliff and Portobello by bridle track, which was not suitable for wheeled transport.
+This led to most settlement being restricted to Andersons Bay, Tomahawk, Portobello, and smaller settlements along the coast where they could be serviced by ferries.
+Ferry services began in 1859.

 A railway was completed to Andersons Bay in 1878, but it never proceeded any further.
-A causeway was completed across Andersons Bay to Vauxhall Corner in 1872.
+A causeway was built across Andersons Bay to Vauxhall Corner in 1872.
 It featured a bridge which could be opened to allow passage for boats.

 Following the abolishing of the provincial council in 1876, governance of the peninsula became the responsibility of the Peninsula County Council, whose administrative centre was in Portobello.

 By 1878, the bay road had reached Portobello, which allowed a mail coach and later horse-drawn buses to operate along it, while many residents made their way independently by their own private horses and carts.
 The resulting drop in patronage lead to many ferry services being withdrawn.
 The improved land connection encouraged the development of settlements at East Harbour (subsequently renamed Macandrew Bay), Company Bay, and Broad Bay.